Jamesits/SvcGuest/README.md

 Register any executable as a Windows service with a (partially) systemd-compatible unit config.

+If you do not want to build it yourself, binary releases are in the [releases](https://github.com/Jamesits/SvcGuest/releases) page.

 ## Usage

 You need a `your-program.service` config file first.
 An example can be found in the `examples` directory.